shadowboxingapp/shadowboxingapp.github.io/_posts/2025-08-31-boxing-app-offline.md

 ## Train Without Limits

 Imagine you’re abroad, on a work trip, or somewhere remote with no reliable WiFi.
 Most fitness apps stop working, leaving you without guidance.
-Not the **Shadow Boxing App**.
+Not [the Shadow Boxing App](/).
 One of its biggest advantages is that it works completely offline, meaning you can step into the ring anytime, anywhere.

 {% include preview.html %}